Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--AjFbGOOAQI.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Will there ever be a 1.0, or are you going to keep it in Early Access forever?
 https://www.youtube.com/watch?v=-AjFbGOOAQI
-This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Is there a public 1.0 target date?](./yt-A392N1wOyd8.md) [https://www.youtube.com/watch?v=A392N1wOyd8](https://www.youtube.com/watch?v=A392N1wOyd8)
+This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: 1.0 is 2023?](./yt-RzxU-GHuLNs.md) [https://www.youtube.com/watch?v=RzxU-GHuLNs](https://www.youtube.com/watch?v=RzxU-GHuLNs)

 ### Topics